hide001/System-Contracts/v2/DPoS-Block-Rewards/README.md

-## DPoS with Block rewards
+## DPoS Consensus

-=> This is DPos consensus.
-It will release block rewards to the validators.

-=> All the coins for the reward will be pre-minted and should be sent to validator smart conrtacts.
+=> This is a delegated proof of stake

-=> The specified block reward will be sent to validators until there will be enough balance for the rewards
+=> 21 active validators will be selected for reward based on staking volume.

+=> There will be delegators who can stake to any validator to earn staking reward

+=> We have kept Proposal.sol contract, just for the backward compatibility in blockchain.
+But it has no use in the system contracts.